The Key to Power

 · Bathroom…why won’t the light turn on?
 Flick…flick…flick, flick, flick…ugh.

-Never have I ever seen this before.
+I figured there was some sort of master light switch by the door, and voila!
+But never had I seen one like this before.
 In what I’m guessing is a green attempt to conserve energy, this room required me to insert my key card to activate all the power in the room.
 Pretty cool!
 Or is it?

-For the first day my husband and I diligently kept track of our two room keys.
+For the first day, my husband and I diligently kept track of our two room keys.
 We must have swapped them in and out of that slot a dozen times, trying not to lock ourselves out while splitting up for different outings.
-The system sort of worked, because the key was right by the door to grab on the way out.
+The system sort of worked because the key was in the switch, conveniently right by the door to grab on the way out.
 But this wasn’t the system we were used to.
-Usually, we both keep a key card in our wallet, so that we each always have one.
+Usually, we both keep a key card in our wallets so that we each always have one.

 After a day of swapping, we got lazy and just left one of the cards in the slot.
-I knew this increased my chances of doing the walk of shame down to reception to get another key card.
-I’ve done that before and it’s embarrassing.
-Not more embarrassing than punching in the safe code wrong as you lock it, but close.
+I knew this increased my chances of doing the walk of shame down to the lobby to get another key card, but somehow I lucked out.

-You know how it sometimes takes you a few days to come up with a brilliant work-around?
-Well, this was one of those times.
 About ten minutes before we were leaving to return home, my hubby figured out how to trick the system.
-I’m actually surprised he didn’t figure it out sooner, but at least now we know for next time we encounter one of these master light switches.
+Better late than never, I guess, and now we know for next time we encounter one of these master light switches.

-So, the next time your hotel room has one of these baby’s, Keep it Golden, Girl, and insert that Dutch Bros receipt floating around the bottom of your purse.
-It will spare you the anxiety of locking yourself out of your room and keep your flat iron hot!
+So, the next time your hotel room has one of these switches, Keep it Golden, Girl, and insert that Dutch Bros punch card floating around the bottom of your purse.
+It will spare you the anxiety of locking yourself out of your room!

 Golden Girls Episode Recommendation: S7E8 The Monkey Show Part 1